San Pedro Block Party -Lobster Fest 2014

 More details on Friday’s training and what was learned coming soon.

 At our table we also provided some health education materials along with male and female condoms.
 The Red Cross table also had informational brochures on first aid, youth agents for change and hurricane season preparations including family emergency plans in both English and Spanish.

-San Pedro Belize Red Cross recognizes for many pets are part of the family so this year we created a Hurricane Pet plan for the community on what to do with their pets during a weather emergency.
+San Pedro Belize Red Cross recognizes many pets are part of the family, so this year we created a Hurricane Pet plan for the community on what to do with their pets during a weather emergency.
 Thanks goes to SAGA Humane Society for volunteers for guidance and fact checking.
 Visit SAGA Humane Society website Storm Preparations for Animals page for more information.

 Do You Have a Hurricane Pet Plan in Place?

 Hurricane planning and preparation will enable you to evacuate with your pets quickly and safely.